 - There were nearly 20,000 hepatitis C deaths in 2015.

 - 33% of people who inject drugs between 18 and 30 are infected with hepatitis C.

 - Among older and former people who inject drugs, the rate of hepatitis C infection is estimated to be between 70% and 90%.

 The Hazards Go Beyond HIV and Hepatitis

-Although HIV, AIDS, and Hepatitis all of the disease are most often thought of in connection with IV drug use, there are a number of other serious health conditions that go largely unmentioned:
+Although HIV, AIDS, and hepatitis all of the disease are most often thought of in connection with IV drug use, several other serious health conditions go largely unmentioned: